Kenneth Kluivert: International career

 Kluivert played for the Suriname national football team.
 On 20 March 1964 he made his first appearance in an official match, playing in the 1964 Summer Olympics qualifiers against Panama, in a 6–1 win, scoring the opener on his debut.
 He scored his second goal on 14 March 1965 against Trinidad and Tobago, in a 1966 FIFA World Cup qualification match at home which ended in a 6–1 win once more.

 Personal life

 Kluivert was married to Lidwina and is now married to Jolanda.
 His ex-wife was born in Willemstad, Curaçao, in the former Netherlands Antilles to a Surinamese father and a Curaçaoan mother, moving to Suriname at age 23 where she met Kenneth.
 Their first son Renato, and their daughter Natascia were born in Suriname, before the family relocated to Amsterdam, Netherlands in 1970, where Patrick Kluivert was born six years later.
 Their youngest son Patrick, was recruited to the Ajax Youth Academy at age 7 where he progressed through the ranks, becoming one of the most successful players in Dutch football history, finishing his playing career as top scorer of the Netherlands national team.

-Patrick's son, Kluivert's grandson, Justin plays for Premier League club Bournemouth.
+The four children of Patrick, the grandchildren of Kenneth Kluivert, also had footballing careers: Quincy (born 1997), Justin (born 1999), Ruben (born 2001), and Shane (born 2007).